 If you have completed one of the above-mentioned Design Thinking programs, you are eligible to apply for the next Advanced Track.

-Applications for the Advanced Track winter semester 2020/21 are now open.
-To apply, register on our online application platform and upload all necessary documents until August 14th, 2020.
+Applications for the Advanced Track winter semester 2020/21 are now closed.

 The Design Thinking Advanced Track is an official certificate study program of the University of Potsdam.